nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to perform multiple commands by chaining them
 2. ContaX starts from the first command
-3. ConaX executes the command
+3. ContaX executes the command
 4. If there is a subsequent chained command, ContaX repeats from step 3 on the next command

     Use case ends.